cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Use `--top-ports 10` to scan only the ten most common ports.

-Timing can be specified with the `-T` flag, which takes a template number 0 – 5.
+Timing can be specified with the `-T` flag, which takes a template number 0 - 5.

-`-T0` waits 5 minutes between port scans, and is thus *not* something you’d want to use when scanning a full port range (doing so would take over 7 months!).
+`-T0` waits 5 minutes between port scans, and is thus *not* something you'd want to use when scanning a full port range (doing so would take over 7 months!).
 It is *very* unlikely to trigger IDS alerts.

 `-T1` is also slow (but not nearly as slow as `T0`!), and is typically used in real engagements.

-`-T3` is nmap’s default.
+`-T3` is nmap's default.

 `-T4` is generally used during CTFs and learning exercises.